 - Why doesn’t he sleep through the night?

 - Are my husband and I doing OK?

 Things I want a freaking Gold Medal for:

-- Sending out Christmas cards, before Christmas, with a cute photo of us (see left).
+- Sending out Christmas cards, before Christmas, with a cute photo of us (see below).

 - Surviving the holidays with a newborn (whoever said, “It will be so fun to have your maternity leave over the holidays!” has not actually had a newborn over the holidays).